isabella232/OctoStyle/_pages/voice-and-style.md

 family: language
 ---

 Not everybody who interacts with Octopus Deploy or reads our words is a native English speaker with a degree in computer science, though many are.
-To make our communication as widely accessible as possible we recommend:
+To make our communication as widely accessible as possible, we recommend:

 ## Voice